Bit-Nation/Pangea-Docs/README.md

 ### *_UI/UX Resources_*

-Most wireframes for the UI are discussed on Slack and uploaded to [Trello](https://trello.com/c/3lR4me7e/199-pangea-wireframes).
+ -  Most wireframes for the UI are discussed on Slack and uploaded to [Trello](https://trello.com/c/3lR4me7e/199-pangea-wireframes).
+ -  Please have a look at our [branding repo](https://github.com/Bit-Nation/Bitnation-Branding-Guidelines) where you will find some ressources.

 ### *_Software Testing, Bug Bounties, and Bug Reports_*

-All the different repositories are shipping with unit tests compliant to language or framework standard.
+We are trying to maximize our code testing coverage, thus all the different repositories are shipping with unit tests compliant to the language or framework standard.

  -  [Panthalassa](https://github.com/Bit-Nation/BITNATION-Panthalassa) support the golang testing framework, use `go test -v ./...` in the cloned project (after downloading dependencies).
  -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea) can be tested via `npm` thanks to `npm run test` (please install the dependencies with `npm install` first).